nurulaidayanti/SD-training/readme.md

 📝 **ASIC (Application Specific Integrated Circuit) design flow** = mature and silicon-proven IC design process which includes various steps like design conceptualization, chip optimization, logical/physical implementation, and design validation and verification

+🤔 **Own opinions on DFT = can reduce cost or make it cost effective and can detects faulty at early stage.
+It also makes testing chip possible and easy.**

 ***

 ### Pro's and Con's